MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/corelight-integration.md

 ## Enabling the Corelight integration

-To enable the Corelight integration you’ll need to take the following steps:
+To enable the Corelight integration, you’ll need to take the following steps:

 1. Turn on Corelight as a data source
 2. Provide permission for Corelight to send events to Microsoft 365 Defender